Rotten Tomatoes = 94 / 88

 A triad assassin is unable to kill a young girl and all hell breaks loose.
 This gory, Asian violence, high-action film finds great joy in flinging as much blood and guts at the screen as possible in a frantic, seemingly unstoppable manner.
 This is really quite fun and exciting in a cinematic context but the excessive violence and gore loses its shock value fairly quickly.
 The choreography is fantastic if, once again, you view it in a cinematic context.
 Otherwise, it's pretty unrealistic and severely over-the-top.
 Just depends on what you like.
 I got a kick out of it, myself!

 A man tries to find his missing daughter by searching through her computer realizing he knows very little about her life.
-A excellently portrayed story presented entirely on computer screen showing an extremely realistic view of what a father may do with a computer as his only resource.
+A excellently portrayed story presented vicariously through computer screens depicting an extremely realistic view of what a father may do with a computer as his only resource.
 Being a computer geek myself, I found no logic gaps in the way things played out and the emotions of the characters were genuine and heart wrenching.
 Throw in a surprise ending, earning it a spot on my

 Profoundly Twisted List,